birdiescafe/birdiescafe.github.io/index.md

 #### Spanish Style Potatoes and Eggs* - $12
 Fried potatoes on slices of pit ham topped with roasted bell peppers and onions, two eggs and smoky Brava tomato sauce.
 Drizzed with Spanish aioli and served with toast.

+#### Vegetarian Spanish Potatoes* - $12
+Fried potatoes with roasted bell peppers and onions, avocado, two eggs and a smoky tomato sauce.
+Drizzled with Spanish aioli and served with toast.

 #### Chicken & Waffles - $12
 Birdies' cornflake-coated chicken breast served with a malted waffle and maple syrup.
 Add gravy for $3.